maks/mknotes/README.md

-# maksnotes
+# mknotes

-A Flutter Zettelkasten method notebook
+My take on a Flutter Zettelkasten method notebook